Ashank007/ipc_legal_chatbot/README.md

 [Download Python](https://www.python.org/downloads/)

-- Ollama: This is crucial for running the Llama 3.1 LLM locally.
+- Ollama: This is crucial for running the llama 3.1 LLM locally.

 [Install Ollama](https://ollama.com/download) - Follow the official instructions for your operating system.